 One of my cats, Gabby, will sometimes make a coughing, wheezing sound, almost like he’s about to cough up a hairball or do the infamous scarf-and-barf move, but sometimes, nothing comes up!
 So, is cat wheezing something to worry about?
-And does it always mean a trip to the vet?
+And does cat wheezing always mean a trip to the vet?

 As any cat parent knows, cats make all sorts of weird sounds.
 Both of my cats do the scarf-and-barf every once in a while, meaning that sometimes they will eat their food too fast and throw it up immediately afterward.
 This sound is a distinct hack, hack, HACKING noise followed by my cats arching their backs, opening their jaws wide and puking.
 The results aren’t pretty and it sounds painful!

 Hacking up a hairball is a similar sound.
 I can hear that something is about to come up.
 But sometimes, when Gabby wheezes, it just sounds like he’s having the same coughing or sneezing fit that I get when I breathe in something I’m allergic to.
-The attacks usually last a few seconds to a minute and he makes distinct snorting / wheezing noises.
+These attacks usually last a few seconds to a minute and he makes distinct snorting / wheezing noises.
 Sometimes, he hunches his shoulders and strains his neck out as if to elongate his air pipes in an attempt to breathe better.

 Unfortunately, the difference between a cat wheezing and a cat coughing up a hairball can be hard to tell, but if you don’t notice anything coming up, it’s probably wheezing.
 “A cat cough or wheeze sounds very similar to a cat trying to hack up a hairball,” says Dr. Sasha Gibbons of Just Cats Veterinary Hospital in Stamford, Connecticut.
 “In fact, they can often look very similar but most of the time with coughing, nothing comes up.”